charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 [^4]: The original model, written in Python, is available on GitHub [here](https://github.com/charles-uno/valakut-python).
 As an exercise, I went back and rewrote it in Go [here](https://github.com/charles-uno/valakut).
 Pull requests are welcome on either repo!

 Sometimes the computer is a bit *too* good.
 For example, if it plays [[Explore]] and doesn't like what it draws, it essentially gets to rewind and play [[Sakura-Tribe Elder]] instead.
-This effect is generally[^5] not a big deal -- there honestly aren't that many choices to make when goldfishing with a [[Valakut, the Molten Pinnacle:Valakut]] deck -- but it does mean the numbers we get reflect upper bounds rather than typical play.
+This effect is generally[^5] not a big deal -- there honestly aren't that many choices to make when goldfishing with a [[Valakut, the Molten Pinnacle:Valakut]] deck -- but once in a while the computer's superhuman "instincts" shine through.
+It'll throw back a perfectly good seven-card hand in search of a faster six, or cycle instead of ramping to draw into [[Through the Breach]].

-[^5]: The big issue with this model is shuffling.
-Playing all possible lines exhaustively means the computer will always find the best sequence of plays.
-But fetching so you can shuffle and blind-draw the optimal card isn't luck or skill -- it's cheating.
-We mitigate this effect by getting rid of randomness.
-Instead of fetching a [[Forest]] out of the deck and shuffling, we leave the deck as it is and create a new [[Forest]] out of thin air.
-This means we neglect deck thinning, a percent-level effect.
+The model includes two corrections to minimize non-human play patterns First, it's allowed to mulligan to six, but no further.
+Second, there's no shuffling.
+If you let it, the computer will use its shuffles to blind-draw into better cards.
+So once the game starts, the order of the deck is set.
+Any time we would fetch a [[Forest]] and shuffle, instead we leave the deck as-is and create a new [[Forest]] out of thin air.
+This means no deck thinning.
+Last time, we estimated this as a percent-level effect.
+Luckily, it does not grant an obvious bias in favor of [[Cinder Glade]] or [[Sheltered Thicket]].

 ## Titan Breach